damienlethiec/after-le-wagon/README.md

    language.
 [Go] is still safe pick but [Crystal] could be an interesting choice for Rubyist.

-### Introduce yourself to data-science

-1. I am currently following the [Data Analyst Nanodegree on Udacity].
-It has been great so far!

 ### Focus on front-end... and go into mobile

 1. Learn how to structure properly your vanilla CSS with [BEM]: for reusable